ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I probably would've been more pissed off than I was.

-I let Ms. Wulff know and later that afternoon received a severance agreement.
+I let Ms. Bradtke know and later that afternoon received a severance agreement.

 It covered about 6 weeks of pay.
 It was basically enough time to get another job, hopefully, without any financial loss.